Ginsbourger/ginsbourger.github.io/_pages/events.md

 * The first [Bern Data Science Symposium](https://www.bedsi.unibe.ch/about/events_and_talks/bern_data_science_symposium/) took place in Bern on January 25.
 Thanks to our great speakers Prof. Caroline Uhler (MIT) and Prof. Amir Zamir (EPFL)!

+### 2022

+* Invited talk (delivered online) at the inaugural meeting of the [Groupement d'Intérêt Scientifique UQ@Paris-Saclay](https://uq-at-paris-saclay.github.io/), October 18th.

+* [Lifting Inference with Kernel Embeddings](https://like22-bern.github.io/) took place online from January 10 to 14.

 ## Past events from the previous decade

 <ul>